K. M. Hussain

-Khateeb Mahmood Hussain (born 1927), HJ, best known as Commodore K.M.
-Hussain, is a 1-Star rank naval officer and a war veteran, who is known for his participation in Indo-Pakistani wars and conflicts.
+Khateeb Maqsood Hussain (born 1927), best known as K. M. Hussain, is a retired one-star rank naval officer and a war veteran, who is known for his participation in Indo-Pakistani wars and conflicts.
 He is most known as the captain commander of and was the senior commanding officer of the Operation Dwarka.
-He is a recipient of the military award Sitara-e-Jurat, awarded him by Government of Pakistan in 1971.
+He served as Pakistan's Ambassador to Lebanon from 1977 to June 1980.

+Early life

+Khateeb Maqsood Hussain was born in Hyderabad.
+He was related to S. M. Ahsan.